 Each Fund may have an unlimited number of Series and may issue an unlimited number of Units of each Series.
-Each Fund currently offers Series A and Series F Units.
+Lysander-Canso U.S. Short Term and Floating Rate Fund currently offers Series A, Series F and Series O Units and each Alternative Mutual Fund currently offers Series A and Series F Units.
 You may purchase, switch (redeem Units of a Fund and purchase Units of another Lysander Fund), reclassify (change Units of a Fund into Units of another Series of the same Fund) or redeem Units of a Fund only through registered dealers in each jurisdiction where the Units are qualified for sale, subject to the exceptions noted in this document.